 SQL Arithmetic Operators

-The Arithmetic operator in SQL is used to carry out arithmetic computations and operations on numerical data found in database tables.
+The Arithmetic operator in SQL performs arithmetic computations and operations on numerical data found in database tables.
 This operator can perform all arithmetic operations, such as addition, subtraction, multiplication, division, and modulus.

 Note: SQL Arithmetic Operators are used with the WHERE clause.